mayhemsloth/Label-Detect-Verify/README.md

 # Label-Detect-Verify (LDV)

-Label-Detect-Verify (LDV) is an open source project by Thomas Hymel to combine the functionalities of LabelImg (simple PyQt-based GUI for labeling objects in images and saving bounding box labels) and YOLOv7 (object detection model) into one simple-to-use GUI for creating labels, training a model locally on those labels, detecting new images, and verifying the new detections for an all-in-one, human-in-the-loop, object detection solution for extracting domain-specific information from RGB images.
-Below is the original README (with some small picture-focused edits) of the forked LabelImg repo.
-This repo was forked from LabelImg, and then the YOLOv7 code was copied into the yolov7 folder inside this repo.
+Label-Detect-Verify (LDV) is an open source project by Thomas Hymel to combine the functionalities of two other open source project: [LabelImg](https://github.com/HumanSignal/labelImg) (simple PyQt-based GUI for labeling objects in images and saving bounding box labels) and [YOLOv7](https://github.com/WongKinYiu/yolov7) (training code and pre-trained weights for object detection model) into one simple-to-use GUI for creating labels, training a model locally on those labels, detecting new images, and verifying the new detections for an all-in-one, human-in-the-loop, object detection solution for extracting domain-specific information from RGB images.
+Far below is the original README (with some small picture-focused edits and changed to Markdown) of the forked LabelImg repo.
+This repo was forked from LabelImg, and then the YOLOv7 code was copied into the `yolov7` folder inside the LDV repo.

+## Use Cases
-## LDV may be useful for you if you have the following object detection design requests:
+LDV may be useful for you if you have the following object detection design requests:

 - To automate most of a knowledge extraction task from a consistent source of domain-specific RGB imagery (may support single channel images? but not tested)
 - To have human verification be the final judgment for the predicted labels